PrestaShop/prestashop.github.io/news/_posts/starter-theme/2015-12-17-starter-theme-news-3.markdown

 That way, we have more control of the layout of payment options.

-To help you to create or adapt your payment modules, we have reworked bankwire and developed **[paymentexample](https://github.com/PrestaShop/paymentexample)**.
-This module is an example of what you can do.
-It implements 4 types of payment modules, working:
+To help you to create or adapt your payment modules, we have reworked the [bankwire](https://github.com/PrestaShop/bankwire/tree/feat/starter-theme) and developed the **[paymentexample](https://github.com/PrestaShop/paymentexample)** module.
+This new module is an example of what you can do.
+It implements 4 types of payment:

 * offline: call a simple URL, like bankwire or cheque